2019 Sustainability Report

 The total economic benefit achieved from all nominations in 2010, including cost savings and increases in revenue, was over $17 million.
 We also documented an environmental impact of:

-Demonstrating excellence in carbon management, governance, strategy and best practices, and outperforming the overall average CDP score of a B- and the North American average score of a C.
+Demonstrating excellence in carbon management, governance, strategy and best practices, and outperforming the overall and North American average CDP score of C.

 Received for our commitment to Corporate Social Responsibility, placing us in the top four percent of all assessed suppliers.